Best Places to Live in New Mexico

 If the high population makes you worry about educational quality, think again.
 Despite Albuquerque’s size, it still enjoys one of the most favorable student to teacher ratios when compared to similar cities at 14 students to every 1 teacher.

 Cost of living is low, taxes are reasonable, and employment is abundant.
 Because of that, Albuquerque is quickly becoming a place where people from all over the country come to live lavishly while building their savings.
+Check out all homes for sale in Albuquerque.

 3) Rio Rancho